 3. Make sure you know the rules!
 Not sure how to bring your bike on Caltrain?
 Take a look at the rules and be a respectful passenger to others.

-Caltrain has been a leader when it comes to bikes and transit, but the work of bicycle advocates have come a long way.
+Caltrain has been a leader when it comes to bikes and transit, and the work of bicycle advocates has helped the process along.

 1982: Southern Pacific Railroad introduces a four-month demonstration project, allowing 4 bikes in the aisle of the cab car